rahmatnazali/spireslayer/readme.md

 from decks import Deck
 from card import Card

-# declare a valid path to the save folder
+# Declare a valid path to the save folder.
+On Windows, you should be able to use this one.
-# On Windows, it will most likely be: "C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\saves"
+save_file_path = "C:\Program Files (x86)\Steam\steamapps\common\SlayTheSpire\saves"
-save_file_path = "/home/rahmat/.steam/debian-installation/steamapps/common/SlayTheSpire/saves"

-# declare a save editor that points to the save_file path
+# Declare a save editor that points to the save_file path
 save_editor = SaveEditor(save_file_path)

-# edit whatever you want.
+# Edit whatever you want.
 # here we are making our custom powerful deck for our Defect
 save_editor.set_deck(Deck([
     Card(Card.GLACIER),